-Eat a green vegetable and celery daily.
+Eat a green vegetable and celery often.
 Chlorophyll and magnesium in these foods combat inflammation.
 Want a great anti-inflammatory vegetable with pain-reducing properties?
 Eat celery.
 Medical botanist James Duke points out that celery contains two dozen analgesic compounds and more than two dozen anti-inflammatory phytochemicals.5 Don’t like raw celery?
 Use it liberally in soups, legume dishes, and entrées.
 A veggie cocktail of half carrot and half celery juice is excellent.
-Chia seed, flaxseeds, and leafy greens provide anti-inflammatory omega-fat, an alpha-linolenic fatty acid.
+Chia seeds, flaxseeds, and leafy greens provide anti-inflammatory omega-fat, an alpha-linolenic fatty acid.

 Check on Your B-12 Level!

-Vitamin B-12 lowers the risk for inflammatory, cardiovascular problems.6 Indeed, low levels of B-12 increases homocysteine which pushes inflammation inside of the arteries.
-Early evidence suggests that vitamin B-12 helps to counter acute and chronic pain in addition to inflammation.7
+Vitamin B-12 lowers the risk for inflammatory, cardiovascular problems.6 Indeed, low levels of B-12 increases homocysteine.
+Unfortunately homocysteine pushes inflammation inside of the arteries.
+Early evidence suggests that vitamin B-12 helps to counter acute and chronic pain and inflammation.7

-Individuals consuming vegan or vegetarian diets, the elderly, persons who have celiac or Crohn’s disease, gastritis, stomach or bowel surgery, and consumers who drink liberal amounts of alcohol are at significant risk for B-12 deficiency and should have their vitamin B-12 level checked annually.
-Heart burn medicine interferes with vitamin B-12 absorption.
-Avoid the extremes of being deficient and overdosing because both have adverse effects.
+Individuals consuming vegan or vegetarian diets, the elderly, and individuals who have celiac or Crohn’s disease, gastritis, stomach or bowel surgery, thyroid conditions, and consumers who drink liberal amounts of alcohol are at significant risk for B-12 deficiency, They should have their vitamin B-12 level checked annually.
+Heartburn medicine interferes with vitamin B-12 absorption.
+Avoid the extremes of being deficient and overdosing on vitamins because both have adverse effects.

-Thiamine is another vitamin that also exerts analgesic activities and also has significant anti-inflammatory effects.8
+Thiamine is another vitamin that exerts analgesic activities and also has significant anti-inflammatory effects.8

 Get Vitamin D!